White House 'warning' of 'imminent threat of chemical attack in Syria' is phoney. Here's why

 What all this means is that almost certainly no US attack on Syrian forces is being planned.
 The media is mistaking a blundering attempt at news management for a real threat.

 Unfortunately that does not mean that a US attack on Syria will not take place.
-The risk with making wild threats of the kind the White House has just made is that there are any number of dangerous people in Syria who will seize on such threats and try to make them a reality.
+The risk with making wild threats of the kind the White House has just made is that there are any number of dangerous people in Syria who will seize on them and try to make them a reality.
 The risk of another staged ‘chemical attack’ intended to put pressure Trump to act on his ‘warning’ is now very real.

 It is to be hoped that cooler heads within the US government – Mattis, Tillerson and McMaster first and foremost – will be warning the President of this, and telling him to cool down.